chhabra-dhiraj/CameraMusicApp/README.md

 # CameraMusicApp
-This App is a demo app for showcasing Camera implementation in Native Android.
-Also showcasing a complex UI implementation of a Music Library UI.
+This app is a demo for showcasing the implementation of a Camera in Native Android.
+It also features a complex UI for a Music Library, with the app structure following the MVVM architecture pattern.

 ## Screenshots -
 <table>